 (4) What method should I use to study?
-Typically, this is a question that I am asked a week or so before the final by students who are failing the class.
-Thus, not a serious question!
-If, on the other hand, this is a serious question that you are asking yourself at the beginning of the Quarter, then here is the answer.
-(1) You should come to class every time.
+Typically this is a question that I am asked a week or so before the final by students who are failing the class.
+Thus not a serious question!
+If, on the other hand, this is a serious question that you are asking at the beginning of the Quarter, then here is the answer.
+(1) Your should come to class every time.
 (2) Each week (even better: after every class) you should review the notes you took that week, do the relevant reading and then try the relevant exercises in the textbook.
 I repeat that it is essential that you go through the exercises in the textbook in order to be well prepared for the exams.
 (3) Spend at least 9 hours a week studying for this class.

-PLEASE NOTE ALSO THAT:
+PLEASE NOTE ALSO THE FOLLOWING:

-- (a) The purpose of my and the TA's office hours is to complement classes and your individual study.
+- (a) ACADEMIC DISHONESTY POLICY.
+In order to protect the integrity of a UC Davis degree and reward the sincere efforts of my students, academic dishonesty of any kind will not be tolerated.
+This includes using cell phones or notes during exams, copying or looking at another student's exam during the exam period, talking during exams or turning in work that was not originally generated by you and only you.
+I expect strict adherence to the Code of Academic Conduct at all times.
+Be sure you read it and understand it at http://sja.ucdavis.edu/cac.html.
+My policy is to refer all violations of the Academic Code to Student Judicial Affairs for discipline and impose the strictest sanctions. - (b) The purpose of my and the TA's office hours is to complement classes and your individual study.
 When you come with a question you are expected to have spent some time thinking about it and to have made some effort.
-At the very least you must have read the relevant material on the web page. - (b) The only reason accepted by the Administration for a grade change is a mistake ("clerical error") in grading.
-I am not allowed to make any other changes (e.g. change a C into a D so that you can take the course again).
-So please don't ask me to do what I cannot do. - (c) "Dear Professor Bonanno, I am very concerned about my grade in 103".
+At the very least you must have read the relevant chapter in the book. - (c) The only reason accepted by the Administration for a grade change is a mistake ("clerical error") in grading.
+I am not allowed to make any other changes (e.g. to change a C into a D so that you can take the class again).
+So please don't ask me to do what I cannot do. - (d) "Dear Professor Bonanno, I am very concerned about my grade in 106 ....".
 Do you know how many messages like this I get a week or two before the Final?
-Please take responsibility for your performance in the exams.
+Please take responsibility for your performance in the midterms.

-A special message to graduating seniors: do not come to me after the Final pleading for a C (or a B or a D or whatever) on the grounds that this is your last class and if you don't pass it you will have to re-register for one more Quarter and you cannot afford that, and your lease is expiring, and you have a job but you will lose it if you don't start immediately, and your family will kill you and your spouse-to-be will call off the wedding and ...
+A special message to graduating seniors: do not come to me after the Final pleading for a C (or a B or whatever) on the grounds that this is your last class and if you don't pass it you will have to re-register for one more Quarter and you cannot afford that, and your lease is expiring, and you have a job but you will lose it if you don't start immediately, and your family will kill you and your spouse-to-be will call off the wedding and ...
 You know now that this is your last class, so start studying now!